equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 The article is bit too long but I'm trying to squize in lot of information on a topic that is hard to explain with few sentences.
-The goal was to write an Article I wish I had several years ago as a Ruby beginner, but also article that I with I had not too long ago when implementing complex API mapping to domain logic.
+The goal was to write an Article I wish I had several years ago as a Ruby beginner, but also article that I wish I had not too long ago when implementing complex API mapping to domain logic.
 Esencially I want this article to be a singe entry I could point any Ruby developer when I'm asked about this topic in the future.